 Wrist surgery has limited and widely varying degrees of success in treating carpal tunnel syndrome.
 Surgery can also make the condition worse, especially when the condition has been misdiagnosed.

 Seldom do patients and athletes find relief from the “Carpal Tunnel” complaints of pain in the hand and elbow with physical therapy and surgery because the diagnosis is so often wrong.
 The most common reason for pain in the elbow, referring to the hand, is weakness in the annular ligament, not from Carpal Tunnel Syndrome.
-(Please see our accompanying article on Tennis Elbow and the Annular Ligament).
+(Please see our accompanying article on Comprehensive Prolotherapy and PRP tennis elbow and elbow instability injections).

 Cervical ligament weakness and annular ligament laxity should always be evaluated prior to making the diagnosis of carpal tunnel syndrome.